 There is even an image inside of the box bottom.
 The Vikings are coming! $12/each.

-and an oval box with flowers and wheat design, and braided edges, for $10.
+An oval box with flowers and wheat design, with braided edges, for $10.

 Freya's tears!!!
 Natural Baltic amber drop shapes. $10/each.

 I've never seen pieces before that so resemble the ancient poetic term for amber such as these do.